fredrikbaberg/hassio-addons/octoprint/README.md

 With Ingress no password should be required.
 A default user called `homeassistant` is created on first launch, and re-created on restart if it has been removed.
 The password is randomly generated.

 If you loose access and need to reset password, there is a configuration option called `reset_password`.
 Set it to `true` and restart the addon, this should set the credentials to `homeassistant`/`octoprint`.
-Don´t forget to change the password afterwards!
+Don´t forget to set this back to `false` and change password!

 ## Updates